Table of Contents

 SLP is station pressure that has been reduced to sea level based on elevation, temperature, humidity (optionally) and other factors (plateau effect and other empirical adjustments).

-Station elevation has two different definitions.
-In aviation, station elevation is usually the runway elevation or aerodrome elevation.
-For personal weather stations, station elevation refers to the elevation/altitude of the barometric sensor.
+Station elevation or Station altitude has two different definitions.
+In aviation, station elevation is usually the runway elevation.
+For personal weather stations, station elevation refers to the elevation of the barometric sensor.